 Bruce E. Camber

 An ideal, universal symmetry-and-continuity that eventually gives rise to space and time that we can measure.
-It takes the better part of 67 doublings of the Planck scale and it continues to the current 200+ notation such that all simple symmetries, symmetry-breaking and SUSY are all tangibly related.
+It takes the better part of 67 doublings of the Planck scale and it continues to the current 202+ doublings such that all simple symmetries, symmetry-breaking and SUSY are all tangibly related.
 Our research of these numbers in the large horizontally-scrolled chart is on-going.
-It includes the dimensionless constants, nondimensionalization, renomalization and the role of infinity.
+It includes the dimensionless constants, nondimensionalization, renormalization and the role of infinity.

-I know you were not thinking about high school people when you said, “I’m not sure that we don’t need each other at this point in time” (December 2015, Ludwig Maximilian University) however I hope you might encourage or correct a growing-but-small group of high school teachers and students who have taken on the Universe using base-2 exponential notation, simple geometries and the simplest numbers and concepts that we can find.
+I know you were not thinking about high school people when you made your comment, yet I hope you might encourage (or correct) a growing-but-small group of high school teachers and students who have taken on the universe by simply doubling the Planck base units, and each result, over and over and over again.
+Our chart has over 202 columns, over 1000 simple calculations, whereby we start with the Planck units and go to the current age of the Universe and size of the universe.
+We began by working with simple geometries and the simplest numbers and concepts that we could attempt to understand.
 We’ve been at it since December 2011.

 At that time we did not know about Kees Boeke and his base-10 scale of the universe.
 We were studying a tetrahedron with its embedded octahedron.
 We were observing the parts-whole relations — the four half-sized tetrahedrons and an octahedron within each tetrahedron and the six half-sized octahedrons and eight tetrahedrons within each octahedron.

-We chased those geometries, going within about 40 times, to get into the range of the fermion.
+We chased those geometries, going within about 45 times, to get down into the range of the fermion.
 Another 67 times we were in the range of the Planck Length.
-To get consistent we then started at the Planck base units and went out to the Age of the Universe in just over 201 notations.
+To get consistent we then started with the Planck base units and went out to the Age of the Universe in just over 202 notations.

 We learned that we had tessellated the universe!
 It gave us an ordered universe, nevertheless, the authorities responded, “So what?” or “See Boeke’s work” or something like, “Cute.”
 The first 67 notations were so impossibly small, our “small-scale universe” was discounted by real scientists and mathematicians.

-So to attempt to explain its potential importance as an alternative model, at the end of the year I wrote up a David Letterman-like Top Ten.
+So to attempt to explain its potential importance as an alternative model to the big bang theory, at the end of the year I wrote up a David Letterman-like Top Ten.
 Ours is titled, The Top Ten Reasons to give up those little worldviews for a much bigger and more inclusive UniverseView.
 That wasn’t enough, so I immediately began prioritizing the numbers that were important to us.
 Though way-way beyond our pay grade, we are trying to make sense of many new concepts all at the same time.
 Most would ask, “What does Kepler’s conjecture have to do with anything?”
-I am right now in the process of abusing Mitchell Feigenbaum’s constants.
+Yes, we have abused Mitchell Feigenbaum’s work as well.